The detailed information on why and how to implement the Webhooks.

 Webhook Order and Actions Required

-Assuming that you registered Tabby Webhooks for one URL (4 URLs is the limit), you will get three notifications for each payment:
+Assuming that you registered Tabby Webhooks for one URL (4 URLs is the limit), you will get three notifications for each payment:- When the payment gets authorized by Tabby, you receive the first Webhook, the status in the payload will be sent as

 “authorized”